ankushbnayak/Loan-prediction-project/README.md

 ```
 ### We can see that the accuracy score has increased from 0.74 to 0.79.

-## Now we use linear regression to predict the loan amount based on user's marital status, education, number of dependents, and employments.
+## Now we use linear regression to predict the loan amount based on user's details.
 _#Assign the train and test datasets.
 ```
 x=df[['Married', 'Not Graduate', 'Dependents',
-       'Self_Employed']]
+       'Self_Employed','ApplicantIncome','CoapplicantIncome','Semiurban','Urban','Loan_Amount_Term']]
 y=df['LoanAmount']
 X_train,X_test,Y_train,Y_test=train_test_split(x,y,test_size=0.3,random_state=101)
 ```